survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 T> If you want to see which parts of the code tree shaking affects, enable warnings at the `UglifyJsPlugin`.
 In addition to other messages, you should see lines like `Dropping unused variable treeShakingDemo [./app/component.js:17,6]`.

-T> There's a CSS Modules related tree shaking proof of concept at [dead-css-loader](https://github.com/simlrh/dead-css-loader).
+T> There is a CSS Modules related tree shaking proof of concept at [dead-css-loader](https://github.com/simlrh/dead-css-loader).
 The technique becomes like more useful in the future as projects like this become stable.

 ## Tree Shaking on Package Level